 Password-protecting files are really simple if you’re using third-party software like TitanFile or WinRar.

-1. How to password-protect files with WinRar
+2. How to password-protect a zip file with WinRar

 You can password-protect while zipping any file or folder by using compression software such as WinRar.
 Find the latest copy of WinRar here.
 The free version is all you need.